carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 - "Use the `visualize` method to create dependency graphs"
 - "Understand the abstraction of delayed evaluation"
 keypoints:
-- "Using abstractions keep programs manageable"
+- "Use abstractions to keep programs manageable"
 ---

 [Dask](https://dask.org/) is one of the many tools available for parallelizing Python code in a comfortable way.